 - a.
 Full Bathroom: must contain a toilet, vanity with sink and a 32" x 60" one piece fiberglass tub/shower combination. - b.
 Half Bathroom: must contain a toilet and a vanity with sink. - c.
-ADA/ SECTION 504 UNITS: Type A, Any unit that is required to meet ADA/ Section 504 accessibility requirements shall have the accessible bedroom and bathroom with one roll-in shower located on the accessible floor.
+ADA/ SECTION 504 UNITS: Type A, Any unit that is required to meet ADA/ Section 504 accessibility requirements shall have the accessible bedroom and bathroom with one roll-in shower located on the accessible floor. - d.

-- d.
 Town Homes without a bed and bath on the main floor will be required to have a half bathroom located on the main floor.
 Does not apply to rehabilitation projects unless it's a gut rehab including plumbing. - e.
 Whirlpool tubs are prohibited. - 6.
-All units must have a balcony, sunroom, or patio. - a.
-Patios and balconies must be 65 square feet minimum - b.
-Sunroom must be 70 square feet minimum and: - i.
+All High Rise multifamily units must have: a balcony, sunroom, or patio. - a.
+A covered / roofed main entryway that must be a minimum of 5'x5' and, - b.
+A patio, deck, or balcony that must be 70 square feet minimum or, - c.
+A sunroom that must be 70 square feet minimum and: - i.
 Contain a minimum of three operable window units. - ii.
-Have distinct architectural separation from the living room. - iii.
-Front porches are not considered patios. - c.
-Applicants may request a wavier for this requirement before the submission deadline if building zoning or design restrictions prohibit. - d.
+Have distinct architectural separation from the living room. - d.
+Applicants may request a wavier for this requirement before the submission deadline if building zoning or design restrictions prohibit. - e.
 Does not apply to rehabilitation projects. - 7.
+All Single Family, Townhouse and Duplex Developments must have: - a. a covered / roofed front main entryway that must be a minimum 5'x5' and - b. a porch, patio or deck at a minimum of 70 square feet. - i.
+A front porch on a single family home or stacked duplex is acceptable to meet this requirement and must be a 100 square feet minimum. - 8.
 Hallways, interior: - a.
 40" minimum width in all family units. - b.
 42" minimum width in all older persons units. - c.
-Does not apply to rehabilitation projects. - 8.
+Does not apply to rehabilitation projects. - 9.
 Breezeways: 48" minimum path of travel is required through building breezeways.
-Does not apply to rehabilitation projects although all current egress and accessibility codes and regulation must be met. - 9.
-Moisture resistant gypsum board must be installed on all ceilings and walls of bathrooms, on all walls of laundry rooms, mechanical closets and exterior storage closets, and behind kitchen sink base and dishwasher. - 10.
-Water-resistant gypsum board or equivalent shall be provided behind any tub/shower unit located on an exterior wall. - 11.
-Signage for designated common areas and all units must be in Braille and meet ANSI A117.1, Section 703 standards. - 12.
-Fireplaces are prohibited in residential units. - 13.
-Swimming pools are prohibited.
+Does not apply to rehabilitation projects although all current egress and accessibility codes and regulation must be met. - 10.
+Moisture resistant gypsum board must be installed on all ceilings and walls of bathrooms, on all walls of laundry rooms, mechanical closets and exterior storage closets, and behind kitchen sink base and dishwasher.